Window Grilles Provide Homes Unique, Historic Touches

-Spring is here, with the promise of warmer temperatures on golden and sun-filled days.
+Spring is here, with the promise of pleasant temperatures on golden and sun-filled days.
 It’s a great time to think about grilles.
 Not the grills that cook tasty summer meals, but the grilles that can refresh the look of your home’s windows.

 History and technology meet in the middle when it comes to today’s window grilles.
-You can discover a variety of picks in replacement windows for grilles that not only maintain a sense of timeless style, while featuring current conveniences.
+You can discover a variety of picks in replacement windows for grilles that not only maintain a sense of historic style, while featuring current conveniences.

 Here are some available grille types offered by Pella of Casper, as well as conveniences that come with each: